 This blog post was originally posted on December 17, 2014, and was updated on September 4, 2020.

 Whether you like it black or with more milk than espresso, iced or piping hot—we’ve got you covered in our complete guide to ordering coffee in Spain!

 First, you should know the espresso brewing method is the most popular way to prepare coffee in Spain.
 This method forces extremely hot, pressurized water through finely ground coffee beans.
 This results in a stronger flavor in a smaller amount of coffee.
 A cup of coffee brewed in this manner is often referred to as espresso.

-Coffee orders in Spain involve taking a cup of espresso and then adding milk to your liking.
-The barista won’t add any sugar.
+Ordering coffee in Spain involves the barista taking a cup of espresso and then adding milk to your liking.
+They won’t add any sugar.
 Rather, you will receive packets of sugar to add to your coffee yourself.

 Sounds simple enough, right?
-Well, there’s a little more to it, which is why we’ve created this trusty guide for how to order coffee in Spain.
+Well, there’s a little more to it, which is why we’ve created this trusty guide for ordering coffee in Spain.
 Continue reading (or watch Devour Madrid expert guide Luke break things down in the video below), and before you know it, you’ll be sipping the perfect coffee in Madrid!

 Coffees Served with Little or No Milk